ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-2-diversity.md

 1. Materials
     - Wood (Trees)
     - Rubber (White milky liquid that flows out from the trunks of rubber trees)
-    - Fabrics (Wool / silk from animals, and cottons from plants)
+    - Fabrics (Wool / silk from animals, and cotton from plants)
     - Ceramics (Clay)
     - Glass (Sand)
     - Metals (Ground)
     - Plastics (Oil)

-1. Strength
+2. Strength
     - Strong
     - Not strong

-2. Flexibility (Ability to change shape)
+3. Flexibility (Ability to change shape)
     - Flexible
     - Stiff

-3. Density (Ability to float or sink in water)
+4. Density (Ability to float or sink in water)
     - Float
     - Sink

-4. Transparency
+5. Transparency
     - Allow most light to pass through them
     - Allow some light to pass through them
     - Do not allow light to pass through them

-5. Waterproof
+6. Waterproof
     - Absorb water
     - Do not absorb water